-Each programming assignment will carry the same relative weight.
+This core of the course will be the compiler project, which will be divided in various programming assignment phases.
+Each programming assignment will carry a relative weight corresponding to the level of effort and difficulty involved.
 Although we encourage student collaboration it is a requirement of this course that students work on each programming assignment in groups of two students